Cinema of Finland: Other companies

 Suomi-Filmi heavily dominated the Finnish film production in the 1920s.
 The company produced 23 out of 37 full-length feature films made between 1919–1930.
 Other companies (that appeared occasionally) seemed to vanish from Suomi-Filmi's and Erkki Karu's way after producing one or two films.
 The most important of these alternative production companies appeared during the latter half of the decade.

 The German cinematographer Jäger left Suomi-Filmi, and formed his own company Komedia-Filmi.
 It linked with a global film trust (Ufanamet), which at the time possessed most of the film distribution of Finland, thus being a great threat to Suomi-Filmi.
 Suomi-Filmi defended itself with national values, accusing Komedia-Filmi and Ufanamet for being foreign invaders.
 Luckily for Suomi-Filmi, both companies proved to be unsuccessful.
 Komedia-Filmi only made two films, of which the latter one, On the Highway of Life (1927, directed by Jäger and Ragnar Hartwall) is an interesting attempt to make some kind of a modern comedy.

-The year 1929 saw the premiere of the first two films produced by a minor company Fennica and directed by Valentin Vaala, who was yet to come one of the greatest directors of the golden years of Finnish cinema.
-When he started making the first one of these (Dark Eyes) he was only 17 years old, and his leading actor Theodor Tugai (later Teuvo Tulio) 14 years old.
-This film and its instant remake The Gypsy Charmer were new kind, passionate dramas with clearly oriental influences.
-Unfortunately only the latter one has remained; the filmmakers destroyed the only negative of Dark Eyes by throwing it to the sea, because they thought the remake was far superior.
+In 1929 the minor production company Fennica released its first two films, both directed by Valentin Vaala, who later become one of the prominent directors of the Golden Age of Finnish cinema.
+Vaala was 17 years old when production started on the first film, Dark Eyes, while its leading actor Theodor Tugai (later known as Teuvo Tulio) was 14.
+Dark Eyes and it remake The Gypsy Charmer were melodramtic films incorporating elements of orientalist style and themes.
+Dark Eyes in now considered a lost film.
+According to accounts of its production, the filmmakers destroyed the film's sole surviving negative by throwing it into the sea, because they considered the remake superior.

 There were also enterprises to produce films outside the capital, but the films made in Viipuri and Oulu were too primitive to even premiere at Helsinki.
 No Tears at the Fair (1927) and The Man of Snowbound Forests (1928), two now lost films produced in Tampere by Aquila-Suomi and directed by Uuno Eskola were better attempts according to their contemporaries.
 Nothing permanent production was left in Tampere, but one of Aquila's producers, painter Kalle Kaarna, proved to be a gifted director in his own right.
 His first film With the Blade of a Sword (1928) was boldly advertised as a neutral story about the painful civil war of 1918, and his second film, A Song about the Heroism of Labour (1929) introduced (although quite conventionally) a new kind of proletarian hero to the public.
 Neither of these films have survived to today.